Aashmeet/ml-end-to-end-workshop/README.md

 ## Part 1 - Data Engineering

+Data scientists and developers spend a large portion of their time cleaning and preparing data before training machine learning (ML) models.
+This is because the real-world data cannot be used directly.
+There may be missing values, duplicate information, or multiple variations of the same information that need to be standardized.
+Additionally, data often needs to be transformed from one format to another so it can be used by machine learning algorithms.
+For example, the XGBoost algorithm can only accept numerical data, so if input data in strings or categorical format, it needs to be converted to numerical format before it can be used.
+In other cases, combining multiple input features into a single feature can result in more accurate machine learning models.
+For example, using a combination of temperature and humidity to predict flight delays produces more accurate models.

 In this section, we’ll use Apache Spark MLLib for data processing using AWS Glue and reuse the data processing code during inference.
 We’ll use the Car Evaluation Data Set from  UCI’s Machine Learning Repository.